-BUILDING INTENSITY/ POPULATION DENSITY
+BUILDING INTENSITY/ DEVELOPMENT STANDARDS AND POPULATION DENSITY STANDARDS ESTIMATES

-STANDARDS

-The General Plan, as required by Government Code §65302(a), must contain standards for building intensity and population density for each of the land use categories identified in the Land Use Element.
+The General Plan, as required by Government Code §65302(a), must contain standards for building intensity and estimates of population density for each of the land use categories identified in the Land Use Element.
 Table III-1 lists types of permitted land uses, building intensities, and indicators of population densities for each land use category.